[extraction_03 | Part One]

 > CLAUDE: I think it would be best if you allowed him to tell you.
 He has the benefit of forging a more human connection before explaining such things.

-[She buries her hand in her hands.
+[She buries her head in her hands.
 A droplet of salty liquid descends out of her eyeball.]

 [Continue]